Supporting displaced Ukrainians in Poland

 Programme Overview

-Standard Chartered employees in Poland support delivery of the project as part of the Bank’s employee volunteering programme which, in 2022, provided each employee with five days of paid leave to support charitable causes in their communities.
+Standard Chartered employees in Poland supported delivery of the project as part of the Bank’s employee volunteering programme which, in 2022, provided each employee with five days of paid leave to support charitable causes in their communities.

 Programme Activities